-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 At least 1 scholarly source must be cited in the thread using current APA format.
 The student is also required to reply to at least 2 classmates’ threads.
 Each reply must be at least 200 words.

 The student will compile his or her pedigree (family tree) for 3 generations, including relationship, gender, and age, with a key for the project.
 The student will also be tracking disease processes.
 If this family information is not available, the student may compile the pedigree of another individual.
 After developing a 3-generation pedigree and a 3-page analysis, the student will write 2 pages discussing areas of strength and growth in his or her professional knowledge and understanding of genetics and genomics.

-The student will be placed in a group to collaboratively organize a PowerPoint presentation discussing how a culture, other than the Christian culture, views death and dying.
-Specifics on end-of-life care, pain, after-death care of the body, mourning, etc. must be included.
-At least 5 references in current APA format must be used for the presentation.
-Please note that the group must choose the culture it will be presenting on in an earlier module/week.
+The student will be placed in a group to collaboratively organize a PowerPoint presentation discussing cultural beliefs.
+Specifics on health beliefs, traditions and influences, cultural bound syndromes, family influences, end-of-life practices, health beliefs, role of the community health nurse.
+At least 10 references in current APA format must be used for the presentation.
+Please note that the group must choose the culture it will be presenting on in an earlier module.

 The student will interview a senior adult and use the information from this interview to compose an 11-page paper (not including the required title page, reference page, and forms) using current APA format.
 The student must cite at least 5 sources and expound on the productivity and lifestyle of senior adults.

-The student will write a 2–3-page paper discussing his/her beliefs on death and ways in which those beliefs will affect patient care.
+The student will write a 2 – 3-page paper discussing his/her beliefs on death and ways in which those beliefs will affect patient care.
 The paper must be written using current APA format.
-The student will need at least 1 reference to support spiritual beleifs.
+The student will need at least 1 reference to support spiritual beliefs.

-There will be 1 test covering the Reading & Study material in Modules/Weeks 1–2 and the information assigned in the Genetics Home Reference Handbook.
+There will be 1 quiz covering the Learn material from the Genetics Home Reference Handbook.
 It will be an open-book/open-note test with 25 multiple-choice and true/false questions and a 1-hour time limit.